eedahl/tekken-movedb-py/README.md

 # tekken-movedb-py
 A Tekken 7 move database.
+Likely to become a web app when more fully fleshed out.

 ## Suggested features
 * Hide/show columns cascade